texane/wiloc/README.md

 points are available, and for which a decent MAC to coordinate mapping exists (ie. most cities ...).

-Also, the protocol supports for a GPS auxiliary device when available.
+Also, the WiLoc protocol supports sending GPS coordinates when an auxiliary GPS module is available.
 This can be used for contributing logs to help WiFi based gelocation services to maintain their databases.

 ## Installation